Motion capture: Movies

+Movement capture

-Virtual reality and Augmented reality providers, such as uSens and Gestigon, allow users to interact with digital content in real time by capturing hand motions.
+Virtual reality and augmented reality providers, such as uSens and Gestigon, allow users to interact with digital content in real time by capturing hand motions.
 This can be useful for training simulations, visual perception tests, or performing virtual walk-throughs in a 3D environment.
 Motion capture technology is frequently used in digital puppetry systems to drive computer-generated characters in real time.

 Gait analysis is one application of motion capture in clinical medicine.
 Techniques allow clinicians to evaluate human motion across several biomechanical factors, often while streaming this information live into analytical software.

+One innovative use is pose detection, which can empower patients during post-surgical recovery or rehabilitation after injuries.
+This approach enables continuous monitoring, real-time guidance, and individually tailored programs to enhance patient outcomes.

 Some physical therapy clinics utilize motion capture as an objective way to quantify patient progress.

-During the filming of James Cameron's Avatar all of the scenes involving this process were directed in real-time using Autodesk MotionBuilder software to render a screen image which allowed the director and the actor to see what they would look like in the movie, making it easier to direct the movie as it would be seen by the viewer.
+During the filming of James Cameron's Avatar all of the scenes involving motion capture were directed in real-time using Autodesk MotionBuilder software to render a screen image which allowed the director and the actor to see what they would look like in the movie, making it easier to direct the movie as it would be seen by the viewer.
 This method allowed views and angles not possible from a pre-rendered animation.
 Cameron was so proud of his results that he invited Steven Spielberg and George Lucas on set to view the system in action.

 In Marvel's The Avengers, Mark Ruffalo used motion capture so he could play his character the Hulk, rather than have him be only CGI as in previous films, making Ruffalo the first actor to play both the human and the Hulk versions of Bruce Banner.

 FaceRig software uses facial recognition technology from ULSee.Inc to map a player's facial expressions and the body tracking technology from Perception Neuron to map the body movement onto a 2D or 3D character's motion on-screen.

 During Game Developers Conference 2016 in San Francisco Epic Games demonstrated full-body motion capture live in Unreal Engine.
 The whole scene, from the upcoming game Hellblade about a woman warrior named Senua, was rendered in real-time.
 The keynote was a collaboration between Unreal Engine, Ninja Theory, 3Lateral, Cubic Motion, IKinema and Xsens.

-Indian film Adipurush based on Ramayana.
-The film is said to be a magnum opus using high-end and real-time technology such as Xsens motion capture and facial capture used by Hollywood to bring the world of Adipurush to life.
-Adipurush is the story of Lord Ram.
+In 2020, the two-time Olympic figure skating champion Yuzuru Hanyu graduated from Waseda University.
+In his thesis, using data provided by 31 sensors placed on his body, he analysed his jumps.
+He evaluated the use of technology both in order to improve the scoring system and to help skaters improve their jumping technique.
+In March 2021 a summary of the thesis was published in the academic journal.